wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

    See <a target="_blank" href="https://wilsonmar.github.io/scala-programming/">My notes on Scala programming</a>

-   The NPSP performance framework is built on <strong>Gatling</strong> which is a Netty-based Aka framework written in Java and thus runs on top of a Java Virtual Machine.

-   PROTIP: The advantage of Gatling over competiting tools such as LoadRunner and JMeter is that those other tools implement each virtual users as threads.
-However, Gatling implements virtual users as asynchronous messages, which scales much better and can deal easily with thousands of concurrent users.

    ### Gatling

 1. The "dependencies" section within "build.gradle" mentions a Gatling version: